Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Applications to and extensions

 \item In the statement of Theorem \ref{thm:malle_thm} it suffices to assume Malle's conjecture only for the few transitive subgroups $G \leq S_n$ containing an index $n$ subgroup $H$ such that $\operatorname{H}^1(G,F_{G/H})$ is not trivial.
 Indeed, the assumption for all $G \leq S_n$ was used solely to show that the number of degree $n$ extensions of $k$ with discriminant bounded by $X$ is $\gg_{k,n} X$.
 For $n \leq 15$ composite, one can use an argument similar to that of \cite[pp.~723--724]{ellenberg} for $n$ even and the results of Datskovsky and Wright \cite{datskovsky} for cubics and of Bhargava, Shankar and Wang \cite{Bhargava2} for quintics to prove the aforementioned result.
 Finally, for $n$ prime we do not need any assumptions as the HNP for $K/k$ and weak approximation for $R^1_{K/k} \mathbb{G}_m$ always hold for extensions of prime degree (see \cite[Proposition 9.1 and Remark 9.3]{coll2}). \item To simplify the statement we only presented results for degree $n\leq 15$ but one can obtain results for higher degrees in a similar way.
 However, Hoshi and Yamasaki's algorithms require one to embed the Galois group $G$ as a transitive subgroup of $S_n$, whereupon one quickly reaches the limit of the databases of such groups stored in computational algebra systems such as GAP.
 To overcome this problem, one can employ a modification of Hoshi and Yamasaki's algorithms written by the first author and made available at \cite{macedo_code}. \end{enumerate} \end{remark}

 For most of our computational results, we did not employ the algorithms of Hoshi and Yamasaki and instead used the formula of Theorem \ref{mid_gp_generalized} which expresses $\operatorname{H}^1(k,\Pic \overline{X})$ in terms of generalized representation groups of $G$ and $H$.
-We implemented this formula, along with the simplification afforded by Theorem~\ref{mid_gp_general_intro}, as an algorithm in GAP (see \cite{macedo_code}).
-For the groups $G$ of Theorem \ref{main}, our calculations were further simplified thanks to Theorem~\ref{main0}.
+We implemented this formula, along with the simplification afforded by Corollary~\ref{cor:mid_gp_general_intro}, as an algorithm in GAP (see \cite{macedo_code}).
+For the groups $G$ of Proposition~\ref{main}, our calculations were further simplified thanks to Theorem~\ref{main0}.
 The outcome of our computations appears in Tables \ref{a4_table} -- \ref{a7_table} of the Appendix.
-Theorems~\ref{weakap} and \ref{thm:WAA6} follow immediately.
+Proposition~\ref{weakap} follows immediately.

 It is noteworthy to compare the two computational methods described above.
 The approach based on Theorem~\ref{mid_gp_generalized} involves the computation of the focal subgroup $\Phi^{G}(H)$, which is generally fast for small subgroups $H$ but impractical for large ones.
 On the contrary, Hoshi and Yamasaki's method using flasque resolutions deals only with the $G$-module $J_{G/H}$, whose $\Z$-rank $\frac{|G|}{|H|}-1$ decreases as $|H|$ grows.
 Therefore this technique (or the modified version available at \cite{macedo_code}) is usually preferable when $H$ is large.
 In general, a combination of the two algorithms is the most convenient way to compute $\operatorname{H}^1(k,\Pic \overline{X})$ for all subgroups of a fixed group $G$.